DanielSan-01/devplatforms-resit/README.md

-So...
-I've been working with Chakra UI for a while now, and honestly?
-It's become one of my go-to tools for React projects.
-This guide is basically me sharing what I've learned about it - the good stuff, some quirks I've run into, and how to actually get it working without pulling your hair out.
+this is my first project with charka and i have to say its going to be one of my goto tools for react. this markdown text is why thoughts and what ive learned about chakra. i will tell you about it and show you how to set it up in yor project

 ### What is Chakra UI?
 (And why I actually like it)